 - personal calls on a work mobile phone

 - petrol for the private use of a work car by an employee.

 Overpayments can happen when an employer mistakenly believes an employee is entitled to the pay or because of a payroll error.

 Employers can’t take money out of an employee’s pay to fix up a mistake or overpayment.
 Instead, the employer and employee should discuss and agree on a repayment arrangement.
 If the employee agrees to repay the money, a written agreement has to be made and has to set out:

 - the reason for the overpayment

 - the amount of money overpaid

-- the way repayments will be made (eg. cash, cheque or electronic transfer) and how often (this has to be reasonable).
+- the way repayments will be made (for example cash, cheque or electronic transfer) and how often (this has to be reasonable).